davidem/UPS-Lite/README.md

 | 0x3f | - | - |00 |

 ## Powering Mode
 I've noticed that 0x14 has the value 00 when on USB power and switches to FF when running on battery mode (and fully charged) and declines as the capacity of the battery diminishes.
-I'll do some more tests and see if I'm right.
+I'll do some more tests and see if it can be used.

 ## Charge state